 As liquidity and credit concerns and volatility in the global financial markets increased significantly since September 2008, there was a significant overall decline in the stock prices of Korean companies during the fourth quarter of 2008 and first half of 2009 and the index has fluctuated since then.
-During the first quarter of 2020, there was a significant overall decline in the stock prices of Korean companies due to deteriorating market conditions domestically and abroad due to the ongoing global outbreak of the COVID-19 pandemic.
-The index was 2,407.5 on 14 August 2020.
+In 2020 and in recent months, there was significant volatility in the stock prices of Korean companies due to deteriorating market conditions domestically and abroad due to the global outbreak of the COVID-19 pandemic.